SINGAPORE QUANTITATIVE RISK ASSESSMENT (QRA)

 SINGAPORE MHI SAFETY CASE IMPLEMENTATION

 Major Hazard Installations (MHI) in Singapore came under the Safety Case regime as of September 2017.
-The Safety Case regime is administered by the Major Hazard Department (MHD) and is made up of various government departments, namely; Ministry of Manpower (MoM), National Environmental Agency (NEA) and Singapore Civil Defense Force (SCDF).
+The Safety Case regime is administered by the Major Hazard Department (MHD) that is made up of various government departments, namely; Ministry of Manpower (MoM), National Environmental Agency (NEA) and Singapore Civil Defense Force (SCDF).

 Vanguard Risk and Safety Asia is a registered Quantitative Risk Assessment (QRA) consultant with NEA and we have performed a number of Safety Cases under new Singaporean regime governed by MoM’s MHD.
 Prior to the implementation of the Safety Case Regime in Singapore, we have been actively involved in Safety Case developments for various other regions where such requirements have been mandatory .